idonahum/photoVerse/README.md

 ## Instructions

+### Pretrained-weights:
+We've shared our experimental models, and we recommend re-training with additional computational resources to achieve even better results.

+Link to our weights: [Download](https://tinyurl.com/PhotoVerse)

 ### 1. Docker Setup (Recommended)

 Make sure you have Docker installed on your system.
 Then, follow these steps: